amasloub/rxOS/docs/source/getting_started/raspberry_pi.rst

 Connecting the hardware
 -----------------------

+Once the image is done, put the SD card into the SD card slot.
 Connect the antenna to the LNA, and then connect the LNA to the RTL-SDR dongle.
 Finally, plug the RTL-SDR dongle into one of the available ports on the Raspberry Pi.

 Power the Raspberry Pi on and continue to :doc:`first_steps`.